KenetJervet/git-netis/README.md

 Git Netis
 ===

-A Netis internal Git utility that integrates JIRA (and possibly confluence in the future)
+A Netis internal Git utility that integrates with JIRA and Bitbucket

 ## Synopsis